 Zorian frowned.
-There was a lot of electives and he wasn't quite sure which ones he wanted to take.
-He already got shafted in the mentor department, so he really couldn't afford to screw up here.
+There were a lot of electives and he wasn't quite sure which ones he wanted to take.
+He'd already gotten shafted in the mentor department, so he really couldn't afford to screw up here.
 This would take a while.

 "Of course not," she said.
 "Is something the matter?"